zilante/python_course/README.md

 # python_course
 Projects from Python course at MIPT DIHT.
+Projects can be found on branches.